johm/redemmas/bylaws.md

 1. All management decisions for Red Emma's are to be made by the Collective in accordance with the decision making structure outlined in this document.
 1. The Collective will meet in a timely and regular fashion.
-Meeting minutes shall be recorded at all Collective meetings and made available to all members.
 2.  **Full collective meetings take place on the first Monday of each month, starting at 6:30PM.**
 3.  **The collective will meet quarterly to discuss budgeting and the